kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 ### Weighted Loss Equation

-Calculate the loss for the zero-th label
+Calculate the loss for the zeroth label

 The loss is made up of two terms.
 To make it easier to read the code, we will calculate each of these terms separately.
 We are giving each of these two terms a name for explanatory purposes, but these are not officially called *losspos* or *lossneg*.